rems-project/sail/BUILDING.md

 the package manager - both should work, but we used the install script from the website. ```opam init``` must be run after installing OPAM.

-Distributions often contain quite outdated OCaml packages, so we need to make sure that we use an up-to-date OCaml compiler with opam:
+Distributions often contain quite outdated OCaml packages, so we need to make sure that we use an up-to-date OCaml compiler with opam.
+Here we use 4.06.1 as an example because it's the oldest, but you should be able to use whatever latest version is.
 ```
 opam switch 4.06.1
 ```